Price Guide 2026Indonesia

 Frequently Asked Questions

-Yes, foreigners can acquire residential property under 'Hak Pakai' (Right to Use) or 'Hak Guna Bangunan' (Right to Build) for apartments, provided they meet the minimum price threshold of Rp3 billion.
+Foreigners can acquire apartments under the 'Hak Pakai' (Right to Use) or 'Hak Guna Bangunan' (Right to Build) titles, provided the property meets the government's minimum price threshold for foreign ownership.